ONLYOFFICE/docspace-api-sdk-csharp/docs/FilesSharingApi.md

             HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new SharingApi(httpClient, config, httpClientHandler);
-            var fileId = 9846;  // int | The file ID of the mention message. var mentionMessageWrapper = new MentionMessageWrapper?(); // MentionMessageWrapper? | The mention message. (optional)
+            var fileId = 9846;  // int | The file ID with the mention message. var mentionMessageWrapper = new MentionMessageWrapper?(); // MentionMessageWrapper? | The mention message. (optional)

             try